infosectcbr/InfoSect-Hardware-CTF-3/index.md

 At this point, submit exploits to the workshop hosts over discord.
 We'll throw the exploit on a real router to confirm you won the flag.

 You might have noticed some leaked lighttpd (HTTPd) source code on the system.
 It makes reference to a backdoor that has been inserted into the custom web server.
 To trigger the backdoor, you need to request /index.html from the server and use the correct HTTP header after the GET request.
 Look closely at the output of the webserver for the flag.

-In your QEMU image, you have tools such as netcat (nc), telnet, python, bash, and wget available.
-These tools are enough to solve the challenge.
-It is recommended to use hand crafted HTTP GET requests for these challenges.

 ## Flag 4 - Buffer Overflow